Asapros/metealologia-backend/README.md

 - api keys

 ## Authorization
 There are sha256 hash digests of api keys inside the configuration file. `POST` request for a report will get accepted only when provided a valid, corresponding key in the `Authorization` header.
+In the dummy config, key for the station is **sample**
 ## Planned endpoints:

 ### GET /stations